montagejs/collections/README.md

 - revise tokens for range and map changes to specify complete alternate delegate methods, particularly for forwarding directly to dispatch
 - implement on/once/off listeners
+- Make it easier to created a SortedSet with a criterion like Function.by(Function.get('name'))

 More possible collections